yakhyo/crack-segmentation/README.md

 pip install -r requirements.txt
 ```

-Download the weights of the model from [here](https://github.com/yakhyo/crackseg/releases/tag/v0.0.1) into `weights`
+Download the weights of the model from [here](https://github.com/yakhyo/crack-segmentation/releases/tag/v0.0.1) into `weights`
 folder.
-Model weights trained using Dice Loss is provided inside `weights` folder as `model.pt`

 ## Usage